Rectangular Spiral Galaxies are Still Hard: Acknowledgements

+Combining Lemma~\ref {lem:equiv} and Theorem~\ref{th:sgr13} (or equivalently, interpreting the boxes in figures as graph vertices), we obtain hardness for noncrossing perfect matching: \begin{corollary} Noncrossing perfect matching in distance-2 grid graphs is NP-complete and ASP-complete, and counting the number of solutions is \#P-complete. \end{corollary}

-In this section, we are given a (black) shape $\mathcal{S}$ on a Spiral Galaxies board, and we aim to find the minimum number of centers such that there exist galaxies with these centers that exactly cover the given shape $\mathcal{S}$.
-We show that this problem is NP-complete by another reduction from \textsc{Planar 1-in-3 SAT}.
+In this section, we are given a shape $\mathcal{S}$ on a Spiral Galaxies board, and we aim to find the minimum number of centers such that there exist galaxies with these centers that exactly cover the given shape $\mathcal{S}$.
+We show that this problem is NP-complete by another reduction from \textsc{Planar Positive 1-in-3 SAT}.

-\begin{theorem} Minimizing the number of centers on a Spiral Galaxies board, such that Spiral Galaxies with these centers exactly cover a given shape $\mathcal{S}$ is NP-complete. \end{theorem}
+\begin{theorem} It is NP-complete to minimize the number of centers on a Spiral Galaxies board such that galaxies with these centers exactly cover a given shape~$\mathcal{S}$. \end{theorem}

-For our reduction, the input is a \textsc{Planar 1-in-3 SAT} formula, and the output is a ``picture'': a subset of cells that should be ``colored black''.
-In the remainder of the section, we only focus on the cells that are part of the picture; we will say that the cells which are not part of the picture are \emph{forbidden}.
+For our reduction, the input is a \textsc{Planar Positive 1-in-3 SAT} formula, and the output is a ``picture'' --- a subset of cells that should be ``colored black''.
+In the remainder of the section, we focus on the cells that are part of the picture; we will say that the cells which are not part of the picture are \defn{forbidden}.

-We will first define some \emph{low-level gadgets}, which each have a constant size.
-Then, we will build \emph{high-level gadgets}, which consist of multiple low-level gadgets, and which will be used to encode the 3-SAT formula.
+First we will define some \defn{low-level gadgets}, which each have a constant size.
+Then we will build \defn{high-level gadgets}, which consist of multiple low-level gadgets, and which will be used to encode the 1-in-3-SAT formula.